- All Topics

 Hydrostatic Extrusion.
 Grease under constant pressure can separate by hydrostatic forces.
 It’s like water flowing through a sand filter.
 The sand stays put, but the water flows freely under pressure through the grains of sand (sieving).

 Some grease products are formulated specifically to resist extrusion by using special thickeners, polar base oils, VI improvers, tackifiers and higher thickener concentrations.
 Some single-point auto-lubers (spring type) expose grease to constant pressure, which causes bleed and separation from the thickener.
 The oil is literally being squeezed out of the thickener.
+The UE Systems OnTrak SmartLube, however, has been designed to avoid these problems by only dispensing grease when bearing friction occurs.

 Vibration and Centrifugal Forces.
 Grease exposed to prolonged vibration and/or centrifugal forces is also known to separate prematurely.
 High-speed mechanical couplings can spin some grease products dry in a short period of time if the wrong grease is used.
 Among other things, significant differences in the specific gravity between the base oil and thickener can sharply increase centrifugal separation.